Multi-Carrier Agile Phased Array Radar: Comparison to Related Radar Schemes

 \subsection{Comparison of WMAR, CAESAR, and FAR}

-We compare our proposed schemes to each other, as well as to FAR, which is a special case of both WMAR and CAESAR obtained by setting $K=1$.
-We focus on the following aspects: 1) system complexity; 2) the number of measurements in a CPI; and 3) amplitudes of the received signals.
+We compare our proposed techniques to each other, as well as to \ac{far}, which is a special case of both \ac{wmar} and \ac{caesar} obtained by setting $K=1$.
+We focus on the following aspects: 1) instantaneous bandwidth; 2) the number of measurements in a \ac{cpi}; and 3) \ac{snr}.
 A numerical comparison of the target recovery performance of the considered radar schemes is provided in Section \ref{sec:sim}.

-In terms of system complexity, recall that CAESAR and FAR use narrowband transceivers, and only a monotone signal is transmitted or received by each element.
-In WMAR, $K$ multi-tone signals are sent and received simultaneously in each pulse, thus it requires instantaneous wideband components, resulting in a more complex system structure.
+In terms of instantaneous bandwidth, recall that \ac{caesar} and \ac{far} use narrowband transceivers, and only a monotone signal is transmitted or received by each element.
+In \ac{wmar}, $K$ multi-tone signals are sent and received simultaneously in each pulse, thus it requires instantaneous wideband components.

-To compare the number of obtained measurements, we note that for each CRC, WMAR acquires a data cube with $NLK$ samples, while FAR and CAESAR collect $NL$ samples in the data matrix.
-After receive beamforming, the number of observations become $N$, $NK$ and $NK$, for FAR, CAESAR, and WMAR, respectively, via \eqref{eq:receive_beamforming_k}.
-This indicates that the multi-carrier waveforms of CAESAR and WMAR increase the number of measurements after receive beamforming.
+To compare the number of obtained measurements, we note that for each \ac{crc}, \ac{wmar} acquires a data cube with $NLK$ samples, while \ac{far} and \ac{caesar} collect $NL$ samples in the data matrix.
+After receive beamforming, the number of observations become $N$, $NK$ and $NK$, for \ac{far}, \ac{caesar}, and \ac{wmar}, respectively, via \eqref{eq:receive_beamforming_k}.
+This indicates that the multi-carrier waveforms of \ac{caesar} and \ac{wmar} increase the number of measurements after receive beamforming.

-The amplitudes of the received signals are also different, as the transmitted power and antenna gains differ.
-Assuming average per-antenna unit power, in FAR, all $L$ array elements transmit at the single selected frequency, and the total power is $L$.
-The corresponding power for each frequency component of CAESAR and WMAR is $L/K$.
-Additionally, FAR and WMAR use a full array for the selected frequency.
-Hence, they have higher antenna gains than CAESAR that uses a subset of the antenna array for each carrier.
-When we consider a scattering point with unit intensity and $\delta_{\vartheta} \approx 0$, it follows from Lemma \ref{lem:BeamPattern} that the amplitudes of the received signals after receive beamforming, denoted $\Gain$, are $L^2$ and $L^2/\sqrt{K}$ for FAR and WMAR, respectively, while the corresponding amplitude of CAESAR is $L^2/K^2$.
-This amplitude reduction can affect the performance of CAESAR in the presence of noise, as demonstrated in the numerical study in Section~\ref{sec:sim}.